 Chest pain is a symptom of a lack of blood flow or oxygen to the heart, formally known as angina.
 The pain can range from mild to severe, but any mild pain shouldn’t be ignored.
 Your chest may begin to feel heavy with a burning sensation.
 The pain can also radiate to other body parts such as your neck, arms and stomach.
 Along with this, you’ll begin to feel fatigued and have shortness of breath.

 Having indigestion can occur based on the foods you’ve eaten., more than likely when you’ve eaten spicy food.
 However, it is important to note that any indigestion and heartburn are signs of a heart attack.
 The sharp burning pain will be felt in the chest area.

 Shortness Of Breath

 Blood backs up into the veins through the lungs and to the heart.
 This happens when there isn’t enough blood in the heart to pump.
 This can cause shortness of breath and is a symptom of heart failure.
 This also indicates that shortness of breath will occur frequently during physical activity, resting and even waking you up from sleep.

 When the blood vessels become narrow, this means that it’ll be more difficult for the human body to circulate blood to other parts of the body, increasing the risk of cardiovascular disease.
 It may also occur through cholesterol and other fats that build up in your arteries.

-This can naturally lead to regular aches and pains, fatigue, a burning sensations and muscle discomfort.
+This can naturally lead to regular aches and pains, fatigue, burning sensations and muscle discomfort.
 If part of the blood flow stops to the brain, this can cause a stroke.

 Fatigue can be caused by many things.
 However, if you’re feeling run down regularly throughout each day, it could be a sign of heart trouble.
-Keep track of the signs if you feel more tired than normal and you can’t perform the simply daily activity.
+Keep track of the signs if you feel more tired than normal and you can’t perform the simplest daily activity.